egertonspring/rsyslog-doc/README.md

 ```

 ## Templating
-I have written a little app in go which will write log messages every 3 seconds.
+I have written a little app in go which runs as sstemd services and will write log messages every 3 seconds.
 This is to test all this logging.

+### 1

 The following template ...
 ```